chinapedia/wikipedia.abstract.en/Page/Northern_Mariana_Islands.md

 United States Possession (UN trusteeship)

-saipan.jpg]] After Japan's defeat in World War II, the Northern Marianas were administered by the United States pursuant to Security Council Resolution 21 as part of the United Nations Trust Territory of the Pacific Islands, which gave responsibility for defense and foreign affairs to the United States.
+]] After Japan's defeat in World War II, the Northern Marianas were administered by the United States pursuant to Security Council Resolution 21 as part of the United Nations Trust Territory of the Pacific Islands, which gave responsibility for defense and foreign affairs to the United States.
 Four referenda offering integration with Guam or changes to the islands' status were held in 1958, 1961, 1963 and 1969.
 On each occasion, a majority voted in favor of integration with Guam, but this did not happen: Guam rejected integration in a 1969 referendum.
 The people of the Northern Mariana Islands decided in the 1970s not to seek independence, but instead to forge closer links with the United States.
 Negotiations for commonwealth status began in 1972 and a covenant to establish a commonwealth in political union with the United States[10] was approved in a 1975 referendum.
 A new government and constitution came into effect in 1978 after being approved in a 1977 referendum.
 The United Nations approved this arrangement pursuant to Security Council Resolution 683.
 The commonwealth does not have voting representation in the United States Congress, but, since 2009, has been represented in the U.S. House of Representatives by a delegate who may participate in debate but may not vote on the floor.
 The commonwealth has no representation in the U.S. Senate.[11]

 Geography

-Anatahan_aerial.jpg]] Northern_Mariana_Islands_map.gif The Northern Mariana Islands, together with Guam to the south, compose the Mariana Islands archipelago.
+]] The Northern Mariana Islands, together with Guam to the south, compose the Mariana Islands archipelago.
 The southern islands are limestone, with level terraces and fringing coral reefs.
 The northern islands are volcanic, with active volcanoes on several islands, including Anatahan, Pagan, and Agrihan.
 The volcano on Agrihan has the highest elevation at .[12]
 An expedition organized by John D. Mitchler and Reid Larson made the first complete ascent to the summit of this peak on June 1, 2018.[13]

 Anatahan Volcano is a small volcanic island north of Saipan.
 It is about long and wide.
 Anatahan began erupting from its east crater on May 10, 2003.
 It has since alternated between eruptive and calm periods.[14]
 On April 6, 2005, an estimated of ash and rock were ejected, causing a large, black cloud to drift south over Saipan and Tinian.[15]